neurobagel/documentation/docs/nipoppy/glossary.md

 **Appears in**: `manifest.csv`, `doughnut.csv`

-:   Unique identifier for the participant, as provided by the study.
+:   Unique identifier for the participant (i.e., subject ID), as provided by the study.

 ### `datatype`